emmanueljs1/nbe/NbE.lagda.md

 To prove this, we will establish a logical relation `Γ ⊢ t : T Ⓡ a` between a well-typed term `Γ ⊢ t : T` and a semantic object in our meta language `a ∈ ⟦ T ⟧` such that it implies `Γ ⊢ t = ↓ᵀ a Γ : T`.
-Later, we will prove that `Γ ⊢ t : T Ⓡ ⟦ t ⟧ ↑Γ` (finishing our proof) but we will focus on the logical relation itself for now.
+Later, we will prove that `Γ ⊢ t : T Ⓡ ⟦ t ⟧ ↑Γ` (which will then finish our proof), but we will focus on the logical relation itself for now.

 For defining the relation in Agda, we will need to first define some other relations.
 The first such relation we define "lifts" definitional equality to